-Hoarding: When Do People Seek Out a Certified Professional Organizer? - QC Design School
+Hoarding: When Do People Seek Out a Certified Professional Organizer? - The Focal Point Skip to main content

 We don’t talk too much about hoarding on our Focal Point Blog – despite the stereotype that only hoarders need help from professional organizers.
 That’s because you’ll serve a variety of clients throughout your career!
 We can’t neglect to discuss the many opportunities your professional organizing training can take you.